contiki-ng/contiki-ng/examples/lwm2m/standalone/README.md

 java Hex2UDP leshan.eclipse.org 5684 ./lwm2m-example
 ```

-Note that you need to configure the Leshan server with the correct
-key and ID.
+Note that you need to configure the Leshan server with the correct key and ID.

-(without DTLS it should be 5683 for CoAP)
+(without DTLS it should be 5683 for CoAP).